2022-23 Incoming 9th Grade Clearance Information

 Vice Principal of Athletics - Peter Blanton

 Athletics Secretary - Gizelle Solis

 Athletic Director - Aaron Kavanagh

 Hello parents and welcome to Quartz Hill High School!
 My name is Aaron Kavanagh and I am the Athletic Director at Quartz Hill.
-I am excited to help you through your athletic career here at QHHS, but first you need to be cleared to start participating, once the official go ahead is given for athletics.
+I am excited to help you through your athletic career here at QHHS, but first you need to be cleared to start participating.

 All athletes at QHHS must begin to get cleared online, click the link above for the website and step-by-step procedure

 Student-Athletes CAN NOT participate sport specific activities, in-person or online until after their last day of 8th grade

 Westside Union - June 5th

 Soar/Knight/Palmdale Preps - June 3rd